About me, Gianluca

 It’s what I do: I deconstruct what works through continuous experimentation, research and self-improvement.

-Currently working away in a tropical paradise called Ubud (Bali), you can often find me in leafy cafes drinking coconut water and writing about hearing loss, or skyping to my collaborators – all based in various parts of the world.
+Currently working away in Barcelona, Spain.
+You can often find me in cafes writing about hearing loss, or Skyping to my collaborators – all based in various parts of the world.

 Born in Italy and diagnosed moderately severe hearing loss at an early age, I didn’t wear hearing aids until my early twenties.

 Not knowing how to communicate properly with hearing loss, early in my career, I preferred jobs that involved computers rather than people.
 When I understood that spending too much time with machines wasn’t suited to my eccentric personality I became a manager.
 As a manager, I led teams of engineers and designers to build digital products such as apps and websites.